skorasaurus/carto-manual/carto_manual.md

 What you'll need to do:

-So, the default styling for the Tooltips is located at: https://github.com/mapbox/wax/blob/master/theme/controls.css
+The default styling for the Tooltips is located at: https://github.com/mapbox/wax/blob/master/theme/controls.css

-Look for the relevant class and property within the CSS file, and place your edited code within the in this case, it's the class map-tooltip (shown below)
+Look for the relevant class and property within the CSS file, and place your edited CSS code, surrounded by <style> and </style>
+ within the tooltip.
+in the example below , it's the class map-tooltip:

 ```<style>
 .map-tooltip {